Yoav666s/dnd-wiki/collections/_drafts/classes/magician/main.md

 ## Smoke and Mirrors
 Starting at 9th level, you learn the following tricks.

-**Fire Play.** You can replace one of your attacks with a burst of flame on a creature within 5 feet of you.
+**Fire Play.** As an action, you can cast a burst of flame on a creature within 5 feet of you.
 Expend a number of Trickery dice equal up to your Charisma modifier (minimum of 1), rolling them.
 The target must make a Dexterity saving throw.
 On failure, it takes fire damage equal to the total rolled and starts burning.
 On success, it only takes half damage.

 **Smoke Cloud.** As a bonus action, you can expend a Trickery die, rolling it.
 You create an 20-foot-radius sphere of harmless smoke centered on you.
 The sphere spreads around corners, and its area is heavily obscured.
 It lasts a number of rounds equal to the number rolled or until a wind of moderate or greater speed (at least 10 miles per hour) disperses it.